rajannpatel/Pi-Hole-PiVPN-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-OpenVPN-Configs/REASONS.md

 > module       : aes_x86_64
 > ```

-And last, we verify if OpenSSL is configured to take advantage of AES-NI with this command:
+4. Verify if OpenSSL is configured to take advantage of AES-NI with this command:

 ```
 openssl engine